gimasi/TUINO_ONE/tuino_libs/gmx/gmx_lr/README.md

 Setting up the LoRaWAN parameters for OTAA/ABP and CLASS.
-All keys and EUI ( DevEui, AppEui, AppKey, DevAddr, etc. ) must be specified like a sequence of hex bytes separate by a ':', like this: **00:00:11:99:22:11:22:99**<br/>
+All keys and EUI ( DevEui, AppEui, AppKey, DevAddr, etc. ) must be specified in hex byte sequence separated by a colon ':', like this: **00:00:11:99:22:11:22:99**<br/>
-The Class are currently 'A' and 'C'.
+The Class currently implemented are 'A' and 'C'.

 ```c